Additive Manufacturing is applied in a wide range of application of aerospace industry

-Part of GEs push is the Italian based aero supplier AVIO AERO (acquired by GE 2013)
+Part of GEs push is the Italian based aero supplier AVIO AERO (acquired by GE in 2013)

 AVIO AERO is using laser and electron beam based powder bed fusion systems

-and is also developing and producing own powders for their production processes [link]
+and is also developing and producing own metal powders for their production processes [link]

 Turbomeca (SAFRAN) is a French manufacturer of helicopter turbines.

 Turbomeca launched a press release announcing to increase their

 use of Selective Laser Melting and having one system qualified for